Forest-Protocols/safe-scan-provider/README.md

 Now you need to create a human-readable specification of your Protocol.
 You have total freedom to shape this document in a way you think is best.
 However we provide two templates for inspiration (`README_template_1.md`: [here](./docs/README_template_1.md)) and (`README_template_2.md`: [here](./docs/README_template_2.md)).
 Rename the chosen file to `README.md` (this will override this, but that's fine).

-From now on the `README.md` will include basic information about your PT that might be interesting to Users.
+From now on the `README.md` will include basic information about your Protocol that might be interesting to Users.
 It also links to a Provider tutorial on how to easily integrate with your Protocol.
-So the last thing you need to do is customize the information by filling out the missing parts in your PC's `README.md` as well as in the `README_Become_a_Provider.md`.
+So the last thing you need to do is customize the information by filling out the missing parts in your PT's `README.md` as well as in the `README_Become_a_Provider.md`.

 ### 4. Grow Your Protocol